kailash-manasarovar/statement/docs/timeline/2024/november.md

 - Dark circles suddenly appear under my eyes - like they did after the chamber music class in January 2023.
 - My eyes are extremely blurry.
 My mind is confused and I can't remember simple things.
 I'm sure I'm being poisoned.
 - It's impossible for me to go out walking without feeling like I'm going to be attacked in some way; psychological usually.
 - Every night, I hear a woman next door talking to a man.
-Her voice sounds like a machine gun.
+Her strident smoker's voice sounds like an extremely slow-motion machine gun; a hideous sound, monstrous.
 - I hear her and another woman outside my door a lot.
 I look out of the spyhole and see them at the water main cupboard, every day.
 - When I went shopping to the Carrefour the previous week, a couple parked their car close to mine and as I'm coming back to my car they start shrieking and laughing, and putting their phones up if they're recording me.
 I don't know who they are.
 The man looks like the [man who keyed my car on the Mongto](../2023/october.md#my-car-is-damaged-on-the-montgo).
 I recognize the woman somehow.
 Messages on Twitter fakes accounts that like my posts refer to it later on.
 It's been like that constantly since September 2023.
 Later, I dream the man slams the woman's face into the dashboard.
 - So I don't go out and consequently, if they are poisoning me through the air vents, I'm unable to get out to clean my lungs.